mak73kur/qron/README.md

 Download the latest release binary.

-Or use go tool:
+Or use go tool.
+This will install the qron binary to your $GOPATH/bin:

 ```
-# this will install the qron binary to your $GOPATH/bin
 $ go get github.com/mak73kur/qron/cmd/qron
 ```